Our open research policies

 Once the article has been published, we are unable to offer refunds in the following circumstances:

-- Article retraction or article removal: If the rare situation arises that we need to retract or remove an article (e.g. due to an issue of publication ethics or breach in author warranties).
+- Article retraction or article removal: If the rare situation arises that we need to retract or remove an article (e.g. due to an issue of publication ethics or a breach in author warranties).

 - Article withdrawal: If for any reason an author decides to withdraw their paper prior to publication.